aws-samples/amazon-connect-power-dialer/README.md

 ### Step Functions

 - DialerControlSF: Provides the general structure for the dialer.
-Pulls initial configuration and invokes parallel DialerThreadSF executions to perform the dialing process.
+Pulls initial configuration and invokes parallel dialer executions to perform the dialing process.
-- DialerThreadSF: Provides a dialing thread execution that waits for agents to become available before placing calls.

 ### DynamoDB tables
 - ActiveDialing: ContactIds to dialed contact relationship for contacts being dialed.
-- dialList: Dialing list for the contacts.

 ### System Manager Paramater Store Parameters
 Configuration information is stored as parameters in System Manager Parameter Store.
 The following parameters require configuration to match Connect configuration.